 Final group dinner together.
 Debriefing by the Mentor who will give an overview of the results successfully derived from the Mentorship program.
 Participants can share personal thoughts and experiences in regards to the program.

 Participants to fly out the next day or continue independent travelling in Tanzania.

 END OF PROGRAM

-All participants to the Mentorship program must read and agree to the Mentorship Terms & Conditions before participating in the program.
+All participants to the Safari Program must read and agree to the Mentorship/Safari Terms & Conditions before participating in the program.

 Please note that all costs are in AUD (Australian Dollars) unless stated otherwise.
 Our recommended payment method is via Transferwise as this enables you to pay in your own currency using the mid-market rate, which is the real exchange rate and is significantly higher than those used by banks and/or by your credit and debit card providers.
 Please proceed to the Shopping Cart page for more information about this payment method (found under direct bank transfer option.)